Skip to contents

 hypothesized

-The hypothesized probability of success under the null hypothesis.
-This is an optional parameter.
+(optional) hypothesized probability of success under the null hypothesis.

 alternative

-A character string specifying the form of the alternative hypothesis.
+(optional) character string specifying the form of the alternative hypothesis.
 Must be one of "less", "greater", or "two.sided".
-This is an optional parameter.

 conf.level

-The confidence level(s) for a two-sided confidence interval.
-This is an optional parameter.
+(optional) confidence level(s) for a two-sided confidence interval.

 Value